Melissa Cartier

 Hi there,

-Hopefully 2024 is off to a great start!
-Friends and clients like you regularly ask me how our market is performing.
-So, each February I give a recap of the prior year’s stats throughout the Capital Region and share our brokerage’s map of closed sales.
+Hopefully 2025 is off to a promising start!
+Friends and neighbors are often curious about how our local real estate market is performing.
+Each February I provide a recap of the prior year’s market statistics for the Capital Region and share our company’s map of closed sales.
+Here’s a summary of yet another interesting year as your local REALTOR.

-The commercial real estate market has seen marked improvement year over year too since the pandemic as many companies have encouraged a return to working in person.
+The commercial real estate market has seen marked improvement year over year as many companies are now encouraging employees to return to working in person.
 Similarly, there has been increased funding and investment interest in restaurants, start-ups, and retail sites.
-Both established businesses and fully leased properties that can demonstrate their profitability are selling steadily to eager investors.
+Both established businesses and fully -leased properties that can demonstrate profitability continue to sell to eager investors.

-2024 Market Forecast: Our greatest challenge for buyers will continue to be the shortage of properties being listed combined with a lower maximum price point thanks to the higher interest rates.
-New construction options continue to be a solid option for those with the budget and time to build.
-But again, there is limited inventory.
+The greatest challenges for buyers will continue to be the shortage of listed properties combined with a tighter maximum budget thanks to high interest rates.
+New construction continues to be a solid option for those with the budget and time to build.
+But again, with limited inventory and the cost to build at an all-time high, this option is out of reach for many.

-The top challenges for sellers will be recognizing that prices have ceased to rise and that a property’s condition is paramount to its success and needs to be priced accordingly to sell fast.
-The past notion of “just trying it” at a lofty price is now risky unless you’re comfortable waiting it out and negotiating it – or lowering the price – in short order.
+The top challenges for sellerswill be recognizing that prices have ceased to rise at the same rate and that a property’s sale price must account for the home’s condition — and may need adjustment to sell fast.
+The past notion of “just trying it” at a lofty price is now risky unless you’re comfortable waiting it out and negotiating — or lowering the price — in short order.

-There’s no reason for a would-be seller to wait for the Spring market to list.
-Now is the best time to capitalize on a property’s value with inventory so tight.
-As always, I’ll be glad to run a market analysis for you or anyone else you know that’s curious.
+Still, there’s no reason for would-be sellers to wait for the spring market to list.
+Buyers with limited inventory are looking all the time, so capitalizing on a property’s value can be done any month of the year.
+As always, I’ll be glad to run a market analysis for you or anyone else you know.

-Your continued support of my real estate business and trusted residential and commercial referrals has been greatly appreciated.
-Thank you for making me your partner in all things real estate and I hope your 2024 is healthy, happy, and prosperous!
+Thank you for making me your partner in all things real estate and I hope your 2025 is healthy, happy, and prosperous!

 Warm regards,